 On January 15th 1793, following a short deliberation, the Convention’s deputies handed down a unanimous guilty verdict, 693 votes to none.
 A total of 49 deputies chose to abstain or were absent.
 The question turned to the king’s fate.
 Outside the Convention, the gutter press and the Paris sections screamed for his execution.
 The Jacobins within the Convention also supported the death penalty.
 The Girondins, however, feared the ramifications of bowing to the Paris crowd and executing the king without a public mandate.
 Since Christmas 1792 Girondin deputies had been lobbying for an appel au peuple (‘appeal to the people’) – in effect, a national referendum on whether the king should die.
 This issue further exposed the gulf between the Paris-centric Jacobins and the nationally-minded Girondins.
 The fate of the king was eventually concluded on January 17th.
 It was the Jacobins who won the day, gaining the support of the Plain and defeating the motion for an appel au peuple by 424 votes to 283.
 The Convention then voted 387 to 334 in favour of executing the former king.
 A group of 72 deputies raised a supplementary motion urging clemency and a reprieve for the king, but this motion was voted down 380 to 310.

 The Convention finalised the former king’s death warrant on January 20th and ordered his execution within 24 hours.
 On receiving this order Louis requested a three-day stay of execution, to farewell his wife and children and prepare “to appear in the presence of Almighty God”.
-Louis was granted a final visit from his family on the evening of January 20th, however, his other requests were refused.
+Louis was granted a final visit from Marie Antoinette and his children on the evening of January 20th, however, his other requests were refused.
 On January 21st the former Louis XVI, the last absolutist king of France, awoke before dawn and received mass from a non-juring priest.
 He boarded a carriage and was taken on a circuitous route through Paris, through streets lined with soldiers and sans-culottes.
-A royalist plot to rescue the king came to nothing.
+A Royalist plot to rescue the king came to nothing.
 At 10am, the carriage arrived at the Place de la Révolution, formerly the Place de Louis XV, a public square between the Champs-Élysées and the Tuileries.
 The execution was attended by a crowd exceeding 100,000, so numerous reports of the king’s demise exist.
 This one comes from a royalist named Bernard, who described the events of January 21st in a letter to his mother:

 “[The king] wished to speak to the people from the scaffold but was interrupted by a drum roll and was seized by the executioners, who pushed him straight under the fatal blade.
 He was only able to say these words in a strong voice: ‘I forgive my enemies.
 I trust that my death will be for the happiness of my people, but I grieve for France and I fear she may suffer the anger of the Lord’.
 The king took off his coat at the foot of the scaffold.
-When someone sought to help him, he said cheerfully ‘I do not need any help’… On the scaffold the executioner tied his hands behind his back and then cut his hair.
+When someone sought to help him, he said cheerfully ‘I do not need any help’… On the scaffold, the executioner tied his hands behind his back and then cut his hair.
 After his death, his body and head were taken to the parish cemetery and thrown into a pit 15 feet deep, where they were consumed with quicklime.”

 1. In late 1792 the National Convention placed the deposed king, Louis XVI, on trial for crimes against the French people.
 In a controversial legal move, the Convention’s deputies decided to conduct this trial themselves.